 The beautiful smooth ripe pods have a distinctive sweet taste followed by fast building long-lasting heat.
-This is a medium thick walled cayenne-type pepper with good flavor.
+This is a thick-walled cayenne-type pepper with good flavor.
 The glossy red 4”- 6“ fruits curve and resemble a goat’s horn.
 This compact 24”-36“ plant is very productive and can be grown as an ornamental.
 Easy to grow.
-These spicy peppers have a variety of uses, and are most popularly cooked into various dishes, including Asian cuisine.
+These spicy peppers have a variety of uses and are most popularly cooked into various dishes, including Asian cuisine.

 Capsicum annuum (75 days) Heirloom - Open-Pollinated